-OISF is a U.S. 501(c)3 non-profit organization.
-Funding for OISF comes from the donations received from world-class security organizations committed to our mission.
+OISF is funded by donations from world-class security organizations committed to our mission.
 A list of these organizations is available on our Consortium Members page.